ecrosse01/Surface-plex/README.md

   ```r
   source("scripts/Generate_Reads_Matrix.R")
 ```
-### 3. Analysis in R - Batch correction of matrix
+### 4. Analysis in R - Batch correction of matrix

-This step is optional depending on whether your data was processed across different days / sequenced on multiple lanes etc. Please modify code with correct directory paths.
+**This step is optional** depending on whether your data was processed across different days / sequenced on multiple lanes etc. Please modify code with correct directory paths.

 1. Run code
    ```r
    source("scripts/ComBat_batch_correction.R")
    ```

-### 4. Analysis in R - Main analysis - normalization, statistical testing and results output
+### 5. Analysis in R - Main analysis - normalization, statistical testing and results output

 A sample matrix for running this main part of the analysis is provided in 'data/Assay1_raw_reads_matrix.csv'.
 This is a raw read counts matrix from Assay 1 from the manuscript (5x replicates of 84 compounds).